adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-flows.md

 If attempts to renew a subscription fail due to a billing issue, what happens next depends on whether a grace period is enabled.

-With a grace period, if the payment succeeds, the subscription renews.
-If it fails, the subscription expires, the subscription will end and the user will loose their access..
+With a grace period, if the payment succeeds, the subscription renews.If it fails, the subscription expires, and the user will lose their access.

 Therefore, at the moment of the billing issue, the following events are created in Adapty:

 - **Billing issue detected**
-- **Enterd grace period** (if the grace period is enabled)
+- **Entered grace period** (if the grace period is enabled)

-If the payment succeeds later, the Subscription renewed event is created and the user does not loose their access.
+If the payment succeeds later, the **Subscription renewed** event is created, and the user does not lose their access.

 If the payment never succeeds till the end of the grace period, the following events are created: